SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

 The source code and some properties formalized using UPPAAL which were used for testing are provided.
 The archive contains three directories:
 - the  Source/ directory contains the source code.
--The ExampleProperties/ directory contains some UPPAAL models (stored as .xml) defining some example properties we used for testing.
+- The ExampleProperties/ directory contains some UPPAAL models (stored as .xml) defining some example properties we used for testing.
 - The UppaalLibraries/ directory contains UPPAAL libraries that were used taken from  (http://people.cs.aau.dk/~adavid/python/).
 Note that the prototype was developed and tested on Linux only (Ububtu 14, 32-bit version).